fracerba/ft_transcendence/docs/README.md

     cd mighty-pong-contest
     ```
 2. **Set up environment variables**
-   *   Create a `.env` file in the root directory with necessary environment variables:
+   *   Create a `.env` file in the src/ directory with necessary environment variables:

        ```sh